fbpx

 Baita Fraina

-Set inside the wood-paneled b&b of Baita Fraina is this cozy, local restaurant.
-Come summer, bask in the sun on their terrace with unparalleled views of the Dolomites.
-Highlights of the menu include diverse dishes of housemade pasta, like their spaghettini with braised onions.
+This cozy, local restaurant is set inside the wood-paneled B&B of Baita Fraina.
+Come summer, bask in the sun on their terrace, which offers unparalleled views of the Dolomites.
+The menu highlights diverse dishes of housemade pasta, like spaghettini with braised onions.

 Baita Fraina, Località Fraina, 1, 32043 Cortina d’Ampezzo BL, Italy